 Guide: How To Download Stock EMUI Firmware For Your Device

 This guide will show you how to download the stock EMUI firmware for your device.
-Knowing how to do this a requirement for doing other tasks such as getting back on stock recovery, install Magisk without TWRP, or if you want to go back to EMUI after install our ROMs, not that you’d ever want to do that 😉 .
+Knowing how to do this a requirement for doing other tasks such as getting back on stock recovery, installing Magisk without TWRP, or if you want to go back to EMUI after install our ROMs, not that you’d ever want to do that 😉 .

 - The first step is to determine which variant of your device you are on.
 The easist way to do this is to simply go to your settings, and to the “About Phone” section.
 As shown in the below screenshot, your build number is listed.
 The first section “BKL-L09” is your model number, the middle “188.8.131.52” is the build number, and the bracketed (C432) is your device’s regional variant.
 This number is very important in determining the correct firmware to download.
 Remember these are examples, your device will have different numbers.
 This process is similar for both EMUI and for custom ROMs, the screens will just look slightly different.